onurgultekin/efa3e8d1e289c2943d42bc3db93831c0/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

+You can see this project live by clicking [here](https://efa3e8d1e289c2943d42bc3db93831.herokuapp.com/)